Aneethi: Plot

-Later that day, while talking about Subbu's family issues, Thiru and Subbu hugged, which is seen by Mangayarkarasi.
+Later that day, while talking about Subbu's family issues, Thiru and Subbu hug, and Mangayarkarasi witnesses this.
 They start arguing, and Thiru leaves.
 Later that night, Subbu calls him, and they both take Mangayarkarasi to the hospital, but she is already dead.
-Subbu tries to call Mangayarkarasi's son Aji, but he does not pick up the call, so they put the dead body in a private mortuary and use Mangayarkarasi's debit card for the expenses.
+Subbu tries to call Mangayarkarasi's son Aji.
+He does not pick up the call, so they put the dead body in a private mortuary and use Mangayarkarasi's debit card for the expenses.

-Later, Pothi meets with an accident, and Thiru rescued him and took him to a private hospital.
-He asked for Mangayarkarasi's debit card to pay the bill and told Subbu he would return the money.
-Subbu refuses to give the debit card, so Thiru cuts the phone call, and an auto driver helps him pay the bill.
-The next day, she says that her brother stole the card and swiped two lakhs.
-They decide to arrange the money, so they ask people they know for loans, but no one helps.
-Aji calls Subbu and asks why she called him.
-She lies, saying that Mangayarkarasi wanted to talk to him.
+Later, Pothi is in an accident, and Thiru rescues him and takes him to a private hospital.
+He asks for Mangayarkarasi's debit card to pay the bill and tells Subbu he will return the money.
+Subbu refuses to give the debit card, so Thiru ends the phone call, and an auto driver helps him pay the bill.
+The next day, she says her brother stole the card and swiped ₹2 lakh.
+They decide to raise the money by asking people they know for loans, but no one helps them.
+Aji returns Subbu's call and lies to him that Mangayarkarasi wanted to talk to him.

 Later, Thiru arranges for a mimicry artist to talk with Mangayarkarasi's daughter Anitha.
-The mimicry artist talks like Mangayarkarasi, and Anitha tells her that she has a surprise gift for her, so she asks Subbu to open the gate.
-After opening the gate, Subbu was frightened because it was Anitha and Aji, and their families had come here to see Mangayarkarasi.
-Anitha and Aji find that their mother is dead, and they start beating Subbu and Thiru.
+The mimicry artist imitates like Mangayarkarasi, and Anitha tells her that she has a surprise gift for her, so she asks Subbu to open the gate.
+After opening the gate, Subbu is frightened to see Anitha and Aji, and their families, who have come here to see Mangayarkarasi.

+The siblings find that their mother is dead, and they start beating Subbu and Thiru.
 They see their mother's dead body, and it is confirmed that she died due to poisoning.
-Thiru and Subbu were arrested by the police.
+The police arrest Thiru and Subbu.
 Anitha goes to the police station and starts to shoot them with her gun, but they escape.
 Anitha's uncle bribed the police to cover the incident.

 The police start investigating by beating both Thiru and Subbu.
-After the inspector manipulates Subbu by telling her that Thiru may have killed Mangayarkarasi, Subbu recollects the conversation and Thiru's mental illness, so she concludes he must be the killer and yells to Thiru why he killed Mangayarkarasi.
-Later, the police starts torturing Thiru to convict him.
-The police goes to Thiru's room and inform Bhaskar that Thiru has killed an old lady.
+After the inspector manipulates Subbu by telling her that Thiru may have killed Mangayarkarasi, Subbu recollects the conversation and Thiru's mental illness, so she concludes that he must be the killer.
+She yells at Thiru for killing Mangayarkarasi.
+Later, the police start torturing Thiru and inform Bhaskar that Thiru has killed an old lady.
 They find the note of Thiru, in which it is written many times that the taste of chocolate is bitter.